 The Fens Before They Were Drained

-Fine example of Valk and Schenk's map of the fens of East Anglia.
+Nice old color example of the Hondius/Jansson map of the fens of East Anglia.
 The map, with north orientated to the right, shows the region between Cambridge and the North Sea, including Ely, Cambridge, and Peterborough.

 This map shows the fens before they were fully drained, with the significant drainages having occurred in the 1630s.
 In order to reclaim large amounts of land for agricultural purposes, a series of royal commissions attempted to remove all the water from the area using a system of dikes and pumps.
 Locals were opposed to this, as a large part of the economy was built around fishing and hunting, which the fens were perfect for.
 Draining the fens took until the 19th century, when modern steam engines proved finally powerful enough to fully pump water from out of the region.

 This map represents a later state of a map of the same name first published by Henricus Hondius sometime around 1632.
 Hondius published a series of maps of the British regions, which were based on the most accurate sources at the time.

 The final edition of the map was issued by Valk & Schenk at the end of the 17th Century.

 Jan Janssonius (also known as Johann or Jan Jansson or Janszoon) (1588-1664) was a renowned geographer and publisher of the seventeenth century, when the Dutch dominated map publishing in Europe.
 Born in Arnhem, Jan was first exposed to the trade via his father, who was also a bookseller and publisher.
 In 1612, Jan married the daughter of Jodocus Hondius, who was also a prominent mapmaker and seller.
 Jonssonius’ first maps date from 1616.